maindconsultingservices/google_twitter_scraper/README.md

 ### Google Search (`/google/search`)
 The endpoint leverages the synchronous googlesearch library and runs the search within a thread pool (using run_in_threadpool).
 This design is now enhanced with Redis caching, which stores frequent query results for 60 seconds.
 Additionally, a new query parameter (timeframe) enables time-based filtering of search results.

+### Google Search and Scrape (`/google/search_and_scrape`)
+This endpoint combines the functionality of the `/google/search` and `/web/scrape` endpoints, first performing a search and then automatically scraping all returned URLs.
+This reduces client-side complexity and network round-trips.
+The endpoint limits `max_results` to 100 to prevent timeouts on Vercel's 60-second execution limit (on free tier).
+It is recommended that max_result doesn't exceed 5 either to minimize the likelihood of hitting execution limit.

 ### Web Scraping (`/web/scrape`)
 The scraping logic now executes individual URL scrapes concurrently using asyncio.gather and limits concurrent requests via a semaphore.
 In addition, scraped results are cached in Redis for 60 seconds to reduce redundant requests and speed up responses.